-Our Managing Director- Roger Griffith
+Our Chief Executive- Roger Griffith

 Roger is a social entrepreneur, lecturer and engaged in several community and social action projects.
 These initiatives include consultation, media, employment and diversity activities.
 He was the Executive Chair for 11 years at Ujima Radio where he is also a broadcaster.
 In the turbulent 1980’s Roger had long periods of unemployment before rediscovering education.
 He rose from a trainee to a senior manager in local government where he specialised in social housing, empowering communities and working on a number of schemes to develop BAME (Black Asian Minority Ethnic) staff.